onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 Known partial results include:

-* The conjecture has been verified by computer for starting values in very large ranges, up to scales such as `n` near `2^68` and beyond in later computations.
+* The conjecture has been verified by computer for starting values in very large ranges, with checks up to values of order `2^68` and beyond in later computations.
 * Many structural properties of orbits are known.
-These include typical growth and decay patterns, parity structure, and the existence of very long but ultimately terminating orbits.
+These include typical growth and decay patterns, parity structure and the existence of very long but ultimately terminating orbits.
-* Terence Tao proved that for almost all starting values (in a natural density sense), the orbit eventually attains values that are bounded by a fixed power of the starting value.
+* Terence Tao proved that for almost all starting values (in a natural density sense) the orbit eventually attains values that are bounded by a fixed power of the starting value.
 This gives strong evidence that non terminating behavior, if it exists at all, must be extremely rare.

 No proof is known that every orbit reaches the trivial cycle, and no explicit counterexample has been found.
 The problem is widely regarded as very difficult and is often used as a model case where a simple local rule generates globally elusive dynamics.